Satanaelcode/pands-problem-sheet/README.md

 # pands-problem-sheet

-#                       <center> Helloworld.py</center>
+# <p style="text-align: center;">Helloworld.py</p>

 **This program says "Hello World!"**

 A “Hello world!” program is traditionally used to introduce novice programmers to a programming language.
 This sentence is a string, and a string is a sequence of characters.
 We create a string by wrapping a sequence of characters in quotation marks.
 Even a single character is considered a string.
 In Python strings are "immutable" which means they cannot be changed after they are created.
 As a consequence, if you try to change any value in a string, it will throw an error.
 You must create a new string inorder to incorporate the changes.
 To represent a string, you wrap it within quotes.
 There can be multiple ways of doing this:

--Single quotes that allow you to embed "double" quotes in your string.'
+- Single quotes that allow you to embed "double" quotes in your string.'
-*Double quotes that allow you to embed 'single' quotes in your string.
+* Double quotes that allow you to embed 'single' quotes in your string.
-+Triple quotes that allow to embed "double quotes" as well as 'single quotes' in your string.
++ Triple quotes that allow to embed "double quotes" as well as 'single quotes' in your string.

-Strings can also span across multiple lines
+Strings can also span across multiple lines.

 #                       <center> Bank.py</center>